simbo1905/sprint-planning/README.md

 # Planning Poker

 A lightweight implementation of a Planning Poker (aka Scrum Poker) web application.
 The browser code uses HTML5 [websockets](http://www.websocket.org/) when they are detected else does a [graceful fallback](https://github.com/ffdead/jquery-graceful-websocket) to AJAX in legacy browsers.
 The server is a single jar file which runs on a standard Java JVM.
 The server logic is written in [Scala](http://www.scala-lang.org/) using the core [Akka](http://akka.io/) libraries for concurrency and [reactive programming](http://www.reactivemanifesto.org/).
 The networking layer is [Netty 4](https://github.com/netty/netty) using the awesome [Socko](https://github.com/mashupbots/socko) server.
 The code comes with build and launch scripts which run on the Redhat Openshift PaaS cloud.

+A beta version is now running over on amazon webservices at http://www.planning-poker.info/ with a new pretty skin coming soon.

 ## Build Prerequisites